humblerookie/binance-ninja/README.md

       folder name.
       For example, if you want to use Apple’s CoreCrypto for the iOS part of your Kotlin app, `iosMain` would be the right folder for such calls.
+    - `/desktopMain` is for Desktop applications.
+* `/androidApp` is for Android applications.
+Even if we're sharing your UI with Compose Multiplatform, this is used as the entry point for the Android app.
 * `/iosApp` contains iOS applications.
 Even if you’re sharing your UI with Compose Multiplatform, you need this entry point for your iOS app.
 This is also where you should add SwiftUI code for your project.